andyfmiller/gc2lti-poc/README.md

 4. Login to Google with an account that has the Classroom app and has at least one class (i.e. login as a teacher)
 5. Follow the prompts to assign the resource to a class
 6. Logout of the teacher account and login with a student account that is enrolled in the class above
+7. Open the class above
-7. Click on the link to launch the LTI tool
+8. Click on the link to launch the LTI tool

 ### gc2lti-outcomes